-What are the most likely dangers that you should be prepared for?
+What are the most likely threats that you should be prepared for?

-Job Loss – Remember prepping isn’t just about preparing for cataclysmic events, it’s about being prepared for whatever dangers or pitfalls lie around the corner.
-While the loss of a job may not be as sensational as asteroids, EMP’s, or a zombie apocalypse, it’s the one thing that almost everyone reading this will face at some point in their life.
+Remember prepping isn’t just about preparing for cataclysmic events; it’s about being prepared for whatever dangers or pitfalls are around the corner.
+While the loss of a job may not be as sensational as asteroids, EMP’s, or a zombie apocalypse, it is the one thing that almost everyone reading this will face at some point in their life.

 Preparing yourself and your family to survive and thrive during a time of unemployment is something that everyone should be prepared for.
 Ask yourself the following questions….

-- How much food do you have on hand and how long would it last?
+- How much food do you have on hand, and how long will it last?

 - What steps do you need to take to ensure your families survival?

-Fires & Floods – When we start prepping it’s easy to get caught up in a worst case scenario mentality.
-While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating.
+When we start prepping, it’s easy to get caught up in a worst case scenario mentality.
+While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating as their larger counterparts.

-One of the most common disasters that most Americans will face in their lifetime, is the threat of Fires and Floods.
+One of the most common disasters that most Americans will face in their lifetime is the threat from Fires and Floods.
 Again, it might not be the most exciting topic in the world, but preparing yourself and your home for this danger is one of the first things you should learn how to do.

-While you can never predict exactly when they’ll happen, you can easily find out if you live in an area that is prone to one of these natural occurrences.
+While you can never predict exactly when they’ll happen, you can find out if you live in an area that’s prone to one of these natural occurrences.
 Unfortunately, as we often see every hurricane season, most people fail to prepare for these types of events.
-If you live in an area that is prone to natural disasters you need to start prepping to survive those situations.
+If you live in an area that’s prone to natural disasters, you need to start prepping to survive those situations.

-Economic Collapse – As far fetched as this may sound to some, it really shouldn’t be that shocking.
+As farfetched as this may sound to some, it really shouldn’t be that shocking.
 All you have to do is look back at 2008 to see how close this country came to a complete financial meltdown.
-And although the idiots in the media insist that the economy is recovering, just remember that they’re the same idiots that didn’t see 2008 coming.
+Although the idiots in the media claim the economy is recovering, just remember, they’re the same idiots that didn’t see 2008 coming.

 If the economy crashed tomorrow what would you do?
-Are you ready for this scenario?
+Are you ready for this type of scenario?

 - Is there something in your community that could make your town a potential terrorist target?

-- Are there chemical or power plants in your area that could be a danger if an accident happened?
+- Are there chemical or power plants in your area that could pose a danger if an accident happened?

 - Are there areas of your town that pose a danger because of crime, gangs, or other criminal activity?
 If a disaster hit, would these people pose a threat to your home?